 Chinese equities traded in New York fell, extending the benchmark index’s loss this month to the largest since September.
 Technology shares led declines on the Bloomberg China-US Equity Index, which has dropped 12 percent in May.

-The iShares FTSE China 25 Index Fund (FXI), the biggest Chinese exchange-traded fund in the U.S., dropped 1.7 percent to $33.29, deepening this month’s slide to 12 percent.
+The iShares FTSE China 25 Index Fund (FXI:US), the biggest Chinese exchange-traded fund in the U.S., dropped 1.7 percent to $33.29, deepening this month’s slide to 12 percent.

 --Zhang Shidong.
 Editors: Darren Boey, Chan Tien Hin